 The RealUser XModule is a native app for Windows, Mac and Linux.
 It directly interacts with the operating system to simulate native click, drag and type (sendkey) events.
-Together with Kantu's built-in computer vision, this module takes web automation to a new level and makes UI.Vision RPA the most powerful browser extension for web automation.
+Together with the built-in computer vision, this module takes web automation to a new level and makes UI.Vision RPA software the most powerful browser extension for web automation.
 But most importantly, it makes creating web automation scripts fun again.

 The RealUser XModule adds three new commands:

 |XClick||This simulates a real user mouse click, double-click or right-click.|